Skip to Content

 This law serves as the foundation for landlord compliance in Deschutes County.
 Clear documentation and consistent record-keeping play an important role if a dispute arises.

-Within this framework landlord-tenant rights often intersect with compliance requirements related to fair housing standards and lease enforcement.
+Within this framework, landlord-tenant rights often intersect with compliance requirements related to fair housing standards and lease enforcement.

 2. Oregon Rent Control and Rent Increase Rules

-Rent Increase Limits
+Increase Limits

 Rent increase notice document highlighting changes to rental terms